stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 controls what the return value from the :py:meth:`AnalyseFile.spline` method reutrns.
 IF *replace* is True or a column index, then the new data is added as a column of the Data, possibly replacing the current y-data.
 If *replace* is False, then the new y-data is returned, but the existing data is unmodified.
-Finally, if *replace* is None, then the :py:meth:`AnalyseFile.spline` method returns a :py:class:`scipy.interpoalte.UnivararateSpline` object that can be used to evaluate the spline at arbitary locations, including extrapolating outside the range of the original x data.
+Finally, if *replace* is None, then the :py:meth:`AnalyseFile.spline` method returns a :py:class:`scipy.interpolate.UnivararateSpline` object that can be used to evaluate the spline at arbitary locations, including extrapolating outside the range of the original x data.

 Extrapolation is, of course, a dangerous, operation when applied to data as it is essentially 'inventing' new data.
-Extrapolating fromt he spline function, whislt possible, is a little tricky and in many cases the :py:meth:`AnalyseFile.extrpoalte` method is likely to be more successful. :py:meth:`AbnalyseFile.extrapolate` works by fitting a function over a window in the data and using the fit function to predict nearby values.
+Extrapolating fromt he spline function, whislt possible, is a little tricky and in many cases the :py:meth:`AnalyseFile.extrapolate` method is likely to be more successful. :py:meth:`AbnalyseFile.extrapolate` works by fitting a function over a window in the data and using the fit function to predict nearby values.
 Where the new values lie within the range of data, this is strictly a form of interpolation and the window of data fitted to the extrpolation function is centred around the new x-data point.
 As